AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What Is Collateral Protection Insurance (CPI)?

-Let’s say you get an auto loan to pay for your new vehicle.
-Your auto loans will come with insurance requirements that are typically more than your state’s required coverage.
-Usually, it includes collision, comprehensive, and gap coverage, which will pay for the remainder of your loan if your vehicle is totaled.
+Auto loans come with insurance requirements that are typically more than your state’s required coverage.
+Usually, this includes collision, comprehensive, and gap coverage, which will pay for the remainder of your loan if your vehicle is totaled.
 If you don’t have the insurance your auto loan lender mandates, the lender will add collateral protection insurance to your loan.

 CategoryCollateral Protection InsuranceStandard Car Insurance